ISI-apex/casper-utils/README.md

 Step 2.
 Run build job
 ---------------------

-To build Gentoo Prefix on USC HPPC or Discovery:
+### On USC HPCC or Discovery
+Use this wrapper script to launch the build job on worker nodes:

     $ casper-utils/jobs/gpref.job.sh PREFIX_PATH casper-usc-CLUSTER-ARCH CLUSTER[:PARTITION] ARCH

+* the first argument (`PREFIX_PATH`) is a relative or absolute folder where the prefix will be built (ensure several GB of space, and note that after prefix is built it cannot be relocated to another path);
+* the second argument is a Gentoo profile name where CLUSTER identifies the HPC cluster and ARCH identifies the CPU family for which to optimize via the `-march,-mtune` compiler flags (for the generic unoptimized use `amd64`; for supported clusters and cpu families see `ebuilds/profiles/casper-usc-*-*`),
+* the third argument is the cluster name: either `discovery` or `hpcc`, optionally followed by colon and a partition name, e.g. `oneweek`.
+* the fourth argument ARCH again, but cannot be `amd64`;
+  even if you want a generic (unoptimized) build, you still have to choose a CPU family for the build host (`sandybridge` is a reasonable choice for building a generic prefix, see notes below).

+### ANL Theta

+On ANL Theta, the build can be done on a login machine.

-To build Gentoo Prefix on other hosts, you might need to override the default for number of processors to use (the default is what `nproc` returns); this is required on the ANL Theta login machines since they are shared but do not enforce a limit:
+Override the default for number of processors to use (the default is what `nproc` returns), this is required on the ANL Theta login machines since they are shared but do not enforce a limit:

     $ export NPROC=12

+Run the build script directly:

+    $ casper-utils/jobs/gpref.sh PREFIX_PATH casper-anl-theta-knl

+* the first argument (`PREFIX_PATH`) is a relative or absolute folder where the prefix will be built (ensure several GB of space, and note that after prefix is built it cannot be relocated to another path)
+* the second argument is a Gentoo profile name, here, optimized for ANL Theta

+### ANL Theta and other Linux hosts

+You might want to override the default for number of processors to use (the default is what `nproc` returns).

+    $ export NPROC=16

-Then run the build script directly:
+Run the build script directly:

-    $ casper-utils/jobs/gpref.sh PREFIX_PATH casper-usc-CLUSTER-ARCH
+    $ casper-utils/jobs/gpref.sh PREFIX_PATH casper-generic-ARCH

 where
-* the first argument (`PREFIX_PATH`) is a relative or absolute folder where the prefix will be built (ensure several GB of space, and note that after prefix is built it cannot be relocated to another path), on USC HPCC you most likely want this to be under /scratch or /scratch2 filesystem;
+* the first argument (`PREFIX_PATH`) is a relative or absolute folder where the prefix will be built (ensure several GB of space, and note that after prefix is built it cannot be relocated to another path)
-* the second argument is a Gentoo profile name where CLUSTER identifies the HPC cluster and ARCH identifies the CPU family for which to optimize via the `-march,-mtune` compiler flags (for the generic unoptimized use `amd64`; for supported clusters and cpu families see `ebuilds/profiles/casper-usc-*-*`),
+* the second argument is a Gentoo profile name where ARCH identifies the CPU family for which to optimize via the `-march,-mtune` compiler flags (for the generic unoptimized use `amd64`; for supported cpu families see `ebuilds/profiles/casper-cpu-*`),

-* the third argument (for USC HPCC only) is the cluster name: either `discovery` or `hpcc`.
-* the fourth argument (for USC HPCC only) ARCH again, but cannot be `amd64`;
-  even if you want a generic (unoptimized) build, you still have to choose a CPU family for the build host (`sandybridge` is a reasonable choice for building a generic prefix, see notes below).
+### Tips and notes

 A useful oneliner for monitoring the log from the latest job invocation (especially useful when you have to re-invoke the job after fixing failures):